jrossi227/ApacheGUI/README.md

 1. Download the latest package from the package site (https://sourceforge.net/projects/apachegui/files/).
 A Package will follow the naming convention *ApacheGUI-Windows{architecture}-{version}.msi*.
 2. Install the ApacheGUI msi.
-3. Edit *build/build.properties* and set *apachegui.home* to the install location in step 2.
-This is usually located under *C:\Program Files\ApacheGUI*
+3. Edit *build/build.properties* in the source project and set *apachegui.home* to the install location in step 2.
+The install location is usually located under *C:\Program Files\ApacheGUI*
-4. Navigate to the *build* directory.
+4. Navigate to the *build* directory in the source project.
 5. Run the Ant options below.

 ######Ant options